dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

         consuming changes and before the process terminates.

-  6. Clean-up the specific resources created for supporting resumability of the whole process (replication slot on the source database, pgcopydb sentinel table on the source database, replication origin on the target database).
+  6. Clean-up the specific resources created for supporting resumability of the whole process (replication slot on the source database, replication origin on the target database).

   7. Stop holding a snaphot on the source database by stopping the ``pgcopydb snapshot`` process left running in the background.